Scervantes111/PersonalSal2.0/portfolio/README.md

 ## IMPORTANT, PLEASE READ THIS BEFORE CONTRIBUTING.

+Not sure how to use git? read this, it makes it so easy: http://rogerdudler.github.io/git-guide/

 We are following the first folder structure as mentioned in this React page.
 Grouping by features or routes. https://reactjs.org/docs/faq-structure.html